In his final article on salad vegetables Harry Smith looks at some of the unusual alternatives to lettuce.

 Many more alternatives or enhancements for lettuce in salads can be grown.
 As well as for sprouting, fenugreek makes a leafy green vegetable to be used in moderation, so does alfalfa, and the roots and leaves of dandelion can also play a part (at least one catalogue lists the seeds).
 Even the much more normally cooked spinach can be used, either in its true form or as spinach beet or chard.
 Or how about sampling a little sorrel with its lemon-like flavour?
 For most of us though, for much of the year, the crisp leaves of well-grown lettuce will still reign supreme in the salad bowl, despite the growing competition.

 Seed of all these unusual salad ingredients are available from Thompson & Morgan.
 And don't forget, salad ingredients are very vulnerable to slug damage, so always try to avoid a wasted crop by using a good quality organic slug killer.
+Find links to all of our best information for growing salad in one place at our salad hub page.

 Harry Smith trained as a teacher of gardening and rural science.